avisiedo/avisiedo.github.io/content/stopping-systemd-in-openshift.md

 > [kcli](https://github.com/karmab/kcli) or
 > [Code Ready Containers](https://github.com/code-ready/crc).

+**UPDATES**:

+- This is happening in Openshift but it will be fiex inin 4.10 (verified on Openshift 4.10.0-ci-20220107).
+- Here is the change at cri-o that fix this situation:

 # Defining the workload

-We are going to use the following simple Dockerfile to build our workload.
+We are going to use the following simple `Dockerfile.stopsignal-systemd` Dockerfile to build our workload.

 ```Dockerfile
 FROM quay.io/fedora/fedora:35